 ii.
 From what Ignatius wrote, it seems that the Ephesians returned to their first love without compromising doctrinal purity.
 That isn't always an easy balance to keep, but the Ephesians apparently kept it, at least for a time.

 e.
-But this you have, that you hate the deeds of the Nicolaitans, which I also hate: Jesus - probably so the Ephesians would not be overly discouraged - gives this church another commendation here.
-They are complimented because they hated the deeds of the Nicolaitans.
-But who are the Nicolaitans and what were their deeds?
-The doctrine of the Nicolaitans is also condemned in Revelation 2:15, and in that passage is related to immorality and idolatry.
+But this you have, that you hate the deeds of the Nicolaitans, which I also hate: Jesus - probably so the Ephesians would not be overly discouraged - gave this church another compliment.
+They were complimented because they hated the deeds of the Nicolaitans - but who were the Nicolaitans and what were their deeds?
+The doctrine of the Nicolaitans is also condemned in Revelation 2:15, and in that passage it is related to immorality and idolatry.

 i.
 Irenaeus (writing in the late second century) described what he knew of the Nicolaitans: "The Nicolaitanes are the followers of that Nicolas who was one of the seven first ordained to the diaconate by the apostles.
 They lead lives of unrestrained indulgence.
 The character of these men is plainly pointed out in the Apocalypse of John, as teaching that it is a matter of indifference to practice adultery, and to eat things sacrifice to idols."
 (Against Heresies, book 1, chapter 26.
 From the Ante Nicean Fathers Volume 1, page 352)

 ii.
 Hippolytus, a student of Irenaeus (writing in the early third century) associated the Nicolaitans with the Gnostics: "There are, however, among the Gnostics diversities of opinion . . .
 But Nicolaus has been a cause of the wide-spread combination of these wicked men.
 [He] departed from correct doctrine, and was in the habit of inculcating indifferency of both life and food."
 (Refutation of all Heresies, book 7, chapter 24; ANF volume 5, page 115)